 2. E – Naira – Is also a stablecoin pegged at the same price as the Nigerian Naira.

-3. USD Coin – USD Coin is pegged to U.S. dollars with a circulating supply of almost $26 billion.
+3. USD Coin – The USD Coin is pegged to U.S. dollars with almost $26 billion circulating supply.
 By 2023, Circle stated in a recent investor presentation it assumes the supply to touch $190 billion.

 Read on to learn more about why cryptocurrencies are popular and why you should use cryptocurrency in your business operations.
 Here are some of the few reasons why you should create your cryptocurrency.

 2. Fast and unlimited transactions.